emacs-eask/cli/README.md

 early versions, they have used Python, but due to the Python supports on Windows are just not as good as Node.JS.

+#### Who should use this tool?

+People who like to use Emacs on Windows (no WSL), and would like to keep their Emacs configuration/packages consistent on every operating system!

 <!-- markdown-toc start - Don't edit this section.
 Run M-x markdown-toc-refresh-toc -->
 **Table of Contents**